taliajmallo/rpgs/characters/Jasskia/charsheet.md

 levels, min 5) up to 30 feet/round as long as concentration lasts.
 Can instead create aetherial container for same weight of fluids, or open/close unsecured container/door/ect.
+#### Telekinetic Finesse (Utility, Level 1, Burn -)
+You can perform any sort of fine manipulation you choose within close range, including attempting Sleight of Hand and Disable Device checks.
 #### Telekinetic Blast (Simple Blast, Level 0, Burn 0)
 Throw a nearby unattended object weighing no more than 5 lbs (5/level).
 On a hit, either deal blast damage with your choice of physical damage type, or deal